 We live in a world that seems much more scary than the one I grew up in.
 Maybe it is because I was not aware of my surroundings.
-Thank God, that I did not get kidnapped or in a major accident.
+Thank God, that I did not get kidnapped or get in a major accident.
 I would not have known what how to handle the situation.
-I wanted to gather a list of things to teach kids about safety.
-So I wrote this post, and thought about what I have already taught my children and what knowledge they were lacking in.
+I wanted to gather a list of things to teach kids about safety, so more parents can work on being safe in places like parking lots, at school etc…

 I am not sure about where you live, but crime is pretty high here.
 The crime is up in many cities across our country.
 Our children need to develop skills, and knowledge how to react in some bad situations.
 Sure we can act like they will never happen, but what if they do?
 Will you blame yourself for not being prepared, and for not preparing your children?